Mindful Work Many Positive Consequences Arise from Meditation, Especially for Entrepreneurs

 There are multiple reasons for startup failure and I suggest, that hardship and stress is a significant reason why half of all startups fail in the first five years.
 Perhaps successful startups, on the other hand, have founders who are more resilient and better able to ‘be in the moment’, as meditators say.

 Big companies are into meditation, too.
 Not just the Silicon Valley ones either: General Mills, P&G, Aetna, Target and Ford are among them.

 A Full Contact Sport

-My mentor, Jeffry Timmons, called entrepreneurship a ‘full contact sport’, where value is created by the collision of spontaneity & opportunism, with discipline & process.
+My mentor, Jeffry Timmons, called entrepreneurship a ‘full contact sport’, where value is created by the collision of spontaneity and opportunism, with discipline and process.
 How do you achieve that full contact if you are not fully awake and living (and working) in the present moment?
 Fear of failure will probably keep you from ever starting a venture.
 But you cannot simply decide to overcome a fear of failure, it’s necessary to develop skills and a state of mind that allows confronting the fears, calculating the risks, and then deciding.

 The driver is probably a great need for achievement and self-mastery, even as you quake in your boots.
 That does not mean being foolhardy, since uncertainty will remain, but it is likely that the successful entrepreneur is a consummate learner, who is predisposed to action on the basis of lessons learned.

 Mindful Work: How Meditation is Changing Business from the Inside Out, a book by David Gelles, a New York Times business reporter, describes how big companies have fostered mindfulness practice at all levels of the business.
 Himself a meditator for many years, the author demonstrates how mindfulness both lowers stress and increases focus.